guyoron/location_taxonomize/README.txt

 SETTINGS
 - Turn on or off synchronizing with Location data
 - Change the way terms are named when they are saved
+- Attach terms: if you select this and provide a term reference field on nodes you use with this module, the terms created for the locations will then be attached back to the node.
 - Add a Long Name field to the term.
 This is used to save a field with a value like "San Francisco, CA, USA"